buildpacks/rfcs/text/0000-flatten-feature.md

 total = \text{7 layers}
 $$

-Noticed that duplicated buildpacks are cleaned up.
+Noticed that duplicated Buildpacks are cleaned up.

-We can use the new `flatten` flag to reduce the number of OCI image layers used by the buildpacks in different ways.
+We can use the new `flatten` flag to reduce the number of Builder layers used by the buildpacks in different ways.

 * `--flatten=<buildpacks>` i.e. `--flatten=<BP1,BP2> --flatten=<BP3,BP4>`:
-  Will group the given buildpacks into one layer and keep the other ones as single layers buildpacks, the result will be:
+  Will group the given Buildpacks into one layer and keep the other ones as single layers Buildpacks, the result will be:

 ```mermaid
 classDiagram